flo-stilz/Paper-Classification/README.md

 ## Results
 To reproduce my results I provide the following commands along with the results for the best models for each of the three tasks.
+Note, for reproduction the dataset must be acquired first!

 <table>